 Go to the root folder of the store and check if the folder exists “Phpunit” inside the directory / vendor / phpunit / .
 If the “phpunit” folder exists, you must delete it along with all its content.

 Go to the folder “ modules “ store and check in each of the modules if the folder exists “Vendor” and if inside this folder is the folder “Phpunit” .
 If the folder exists “Phpunit” you must also delete it along with all its content.

-If the directory does not exist / vendor / phpunit / in the root directory or in the modules, then your Prestashop is not vulnerable to Malware XsamXadoo Bot.
+If the directory does not exist /vendor/phpunit/ in the root directory or modules, then your Prestashop is not vulnerable to malware.
+XsamXadoo Bot.
 But if in the previous steps you have found “phpunit” folders, it means that your store has been vulnerable to Malware attack, so it is possible that your store is already infected without knowing it.
 In this case, the entire store directory should be scanned folder by folder in search of the files with malicious code mentioned above.

 This is the most complicated task and requires an automated process only available in modules that have been designed to solve this problem.

 At Liewebs we have developed a very easy-to-use module, PRESTASHOP STOP VULNERABILITY.